olafurw/olafurw.github.io/_posts/2019-02-14-trivial-code.md

 Read this if you just want the meat of the article.

+Copying is expensive and can be avoided in many ways, with pointers or passing by reference.
+But there are use cases where copying is necessary or can be better (based on usage).

 Do you have a class that stores data that you copy around a lot?
 Is that class not [trivially-copyable?](https://en.cppreference.com/w/cpp/types/is_trivially_copyable) Try to make it so.
 There are some performance benefits in doing that.

 ## Preamble